micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 8.md

 ###### 1
 Who _is_ like a wise _man?_ And who knows the interpretation of a thing?
-A man's wisdom makes his face shine, And the [^a]sternness of his face is changed. ## Obey Authorities for God's Sake
+A man's wisdom makes his face shine, And the sternness of his face is changed. ## Obey Authorities for God's Sake

 ###### 2
 I _say,_ "Keep the king's commandment for the sake of your oath to God.